uqgwil10/JumboTechnicalTask/README.md

-An example application using the movie database apis to demostrate technical knowledge.
+An example application using the movie database apis to demostrate react technical knowledge.

 Changelog 5/11/2023